 - A Rare Possibility to Photograph Wild Giant Pandas

-We hold exclusive permits to enter one of China’s most remote and rarely visited nature reserves, with access to areas where wild giant pandas freely live and breed.
+We hold exclusive permits to enter one of China’s most remote and rarely visited nature reserves, with access to areas where wild giant pandas live and breed freely.
 Most visitors to China never have a chance to see them outside an enclosure or carefully controlled environs.
-Though their numbers are few in this vast reserve, they are highly elusive, and we won't expect to see them, we’ll be able to search for them in truly wild surroundings, and, if we’re extremely lucky, capture rare photographs.
+Though their numbers are few in this vast reserve and they are highly elusive—and we won't expect to see them—we’ll be able to search for them in truly wild surroundings...and, if we’re extremely lucky, capture rare photographs.

-Other photo prospects include red panda, blue sheep, civet, leopard cat, Tibetan and rhesus macaque, muntjac, serow, golden and Sichuan takin, and more than 150 species of birds, including the elegant golden pheasant.
+In addition to wild pandas, the wilderness reserve that is our focus is also home to many other endangered species including red panda, blue sheep, civet, leopard cat, Tibetan and rhesus macaque, muntjac, serow, golden and Sichuan takin, and more than 150 species of birds, including the elegant golden pheasant.
 Due to nearly a half-century of protection from hunting, many animals lack a fear of humans and can often be photographed from roads and trails in the reserve we hold exclusive permits to enter.
-Depending on weather and seasonal conditions, our spring departures may also offer a chance to visit a golden monkey reserve, with an opportunity to capture photos of this Chinese “state treasure.”
+However, it is important to note that vegetation is heavy, weather can affect wildlife visibility, and sightings are highly unpredictable.

 - Two Full Days For Nature Photography in the Jiuzhiagou Valley

-We spend an entire day at Jiuzhaigou National Park, a UNESCO World Heritage Site and World Biosphere Reserve, where our time will be specifically focused on capturing magical shots of landscapes, waterfalls and birdlife.
+We spend two entire days inside Jiuzhaigou National Park, a UNESCO World Heritage Site and World Biosphere Reserve, where our time is specifically focused on capturing magical shots of landscapes, waterfalls and birdlife.
 Clear turquoise karst lakes, steep peaks, lush forest and wildflowers provide subjects for our lenses, and the park is one of the best places on Earth to photograph dramatic waterfalls.
 Our Expedition Leader offers guidance in long-exposure techniques to help you get exceptional shots.
 We'll spend a second day exploring another part of this region that's so renowned for spectacular scenery.

 - Photograph Scenes of Traditional Tibetan Culture

 Our travels include an overland traverse of the Aba Tibetan & Qiang Autonomous Prefecture, where prayer flags and chortens dot the landscape.
-We'll tour villages and share a meal with a Tibetan family as we learn more about this deeply traditional culture—an interesting counterpoint to the other cultural experiences that are part of our journey.
+We'll tour villages and share a meal with a Tibetan family as we learn more about this deeply traditional culture—an interesting cultural experience in dramatic counterpoint to the urban Chinese culture of Chengdu.